 9 Must-Read Biographies of Famous Artists

-You don’t need to know anything about the artist’s life and his times, or understand his technique and motivations to be able to appreciate his work.
-There’s a quote by Monet, the quintessential Impressionist painter, that addresses this issue:
+You don’t need to know anything about the artist’s life and his times or understand his technique and motivations to be able to appreciate his work.
+There’s a quote from Monet, the quintessential Impressionist painter, that addresses this issue:

 “People discuss my art and pretend to understand as if it were necessary to understand, when it's simply necessary to love.”

 However, many people will agree that learning about the artist’s background is a great source of pleasure.
 Besides, it helps you identify their obsessions with certain themes, observe details of paintings you had not noticed before, understand what he’s trying to accomplish with a determined piece of artwork, and, therefore, enhance your whole experience as a viewer.
 Reading biographies is a great way of gaining this knowledge.